Alluxio/alluxio/docs/en/Command-Line-Interface.md

 {% include Command-Line-Interface/cat.md %}

+## checksum
+The `checksum` command outputs the md5 value of a file in Alluxio.

+For example, `checksum` can be used to verify the content of a file stored in Alluxio matches the content stored in an UnderFS or local filesystem:

+{% include Command-Line-Interface/checksum.md %}

 ## chgrp
 The `chgrp` command changes the group of the file or directory in Alluxio.
 Alluxio supports file authorization with Posix file permission.
 Group is an authorizable entity in Posix file permission